-HHJ Matthews considered submissions made on the fallibility of memory, referring to the decision of Leggatt J in Blue v Ashley [2017], and he analysed the evidence in terms of its inherent probability and the plausibility of the claimants'
+HHJ Matthews considered submissions made on the fallibility of memory, referring to the decision of Leggatt J in Blue v Ashley [2017] EWHC 1928 (Comm) and he analysed the evidence in terms of its inherent probability and the plausibility of the Claimants' case.

-HHI Matthews reviewed the law as to the ability to rely upon extrinsic evidence to establish a mutual wills trust.
+HHM Matthews reviewed the law as to the ability to rely upon extrinsic evidence to establish a mutual wills trust.
 He referred to the case law setting out the need to find clear and satisfactory evidence of an agreement if a mutual wills trust was to be established.
-He found that the deceased and Mr Clark had made agreements both before execution and also just after execution of the wills to the effect that the wills were irrevocable and their daughters, the claimants, were to benefit from the gift of the house.
+He found that the Deceased and Mr Clark had made agreements both before execution and just after execution of the Wills to the effect that the Wills were irrevocable and their daughters the Claimants were to benefit from the gift of the house.